Football set to host Weber State for season finale - SUU News

 Pressure the quarterback

 This season, SUU’s pass defense is allowing almost 10 yards per attempt.
-The logic here is simple — get to the quarterback fast so he can’t throw the ball.
+The logic here is simple — get to the quarterback fast so he cannot throw the ball.
 During SUU’s lone win this season and their three one-possession losses, they have at least two sacks and one quarterback hit.
 If they want a chance to win, they need to get to the quarterback.

 Where and how to watch

 Being their final home game of the year, the team will celebrate senior night.
-Kickoff is at 2 p.m. at Eccles Coliseum, and can also be watched on ESPN+ for those that can’t make it in person.
+Kickoff is at 2 p.m. at the Eccles Coliseum and can also be watched on ESPN+ for those that cannot make it in person.

 Story By: Christian Esparza